 Second, FreeNet is the other good alternative to Tor.
-Like I2P, FreeNet utilises P2P systems to make online users anonymous.
-FreeNet has decentralised servers and thus, it is hard to track down users.
-FreeNet is an impressive software that competes favourably with I2P.
+Like I2P, FreeNet utilizes P2P systems to make online users anonymous.
+FreeNet has decentralized servers and thus, it is hard to track down users.
+FreeNet is an impressive software that competes favorably with I2P.
 Yet, that does not make it competitive enough for Tor.

 In the end, finding a perfect alternative for Tor is quite a task.
 Most of the other software and systems like the I2P or FreeNet function differently from Tor.
 Therefore, anyone who wants to be immune from tracking should consider the following programs as well.

 As a matter of fact, Yandex is one of the best Tor browser replacements.
 Yandex understands that a similar browser like Tor should be free from tracking.
 Also, it can scan files and keep users safe from the malware.
 Yandex Browser is a product of the Russian tech giant- Yandex.